-EBITDA in its most basic form is defined as earnings before interest expense, income taxes, depreciation and amortization.
-EBITDA (or adjustments thereto) is a measure commonly used in the investment industry by management, investors and investment analysts in understanding and comparing results by factoring out the impact of different financing methods, capital structures, amortization techniques and income tax rates between companies in the same industry.
-While other companies, investors or investment analysts may not utilize the same method of calculating EBITDA (or adjustments thereto), the Company believes its adjusted base EBITDA metric, in particular, results in a better comparison of the Company's underlying operations against its peers and a better indicator of recurring results from operations as compared to other non-IFRS financial measures.
-Operating margins are a key indicator of a company's profitability on a per dollar of revenue basis, and as such, is commonly used in the financial services sector by analysts, investors and management.
+EBITDA, adjusted base EBITDA and adjusted base EBITDA margin are measures commonly used in the investment industry by management, investors and investment analysts in understanding and comparing results by factoring out the impact of different financing methods, capital structures, amortization techniques and income tax rates between companies in the same industry.
+While other companies, investors or investment analysts may not utilize the same method of calculating EBITDA (or adjustments thereto), the Corporation believes its adjusted base EBITDA metric results in a better comparison of the Corporation's underlying operations against its peers and a better indicator of recurring results from operations as compared to other non-IFRS financial measures.
+Adjusted base EBITDA margins are a key indicator of a Corporation's profitability on a per dollar of revenue basis, and as such, is commonly used in the financial services sector by analysts, investors and management.